ARYA

 I wasn't surprised with some of the responses I received with the

-in one place.
+repeatedly as top priorities.
 I surveyed 25 people.

 Click here to view the survey in full: